FAQs

 How many teachers are in each classroom?

-Does my child have to be toilet-trained to attend Seneca Village Montessori?
+Does my child need to be toilet-trained to attend?

 Do you offer financial aid?

 Seneca Village Montessori does not have a formal financial aid program.
-We do however accept all childcare subsides and voucher programs.
-Families using these programs and/or vouchers are offered scholarships to cover the remaining cost in base tuition.
+However, we gladly accept all childcare subsidies and voucher programs, including HRA and ACS vouchers.
+Families using subsidy programs may also be considered for scholarships to help cover the remaining cost of base tuition, making our programs more accessible to all.

-Does Seneca Village Montessori follow the Department of Education’s calendar?
+Do you follow the NYC Department of Education calendar?

 What is the Montessori Method?